-Christmas traditions in France often begin on December 6th when families gather to get ready for the holiday period.
+Christmas traditions in France often begin on December 6th, when families gather to get ready for the holiday period.
 Together they retell traditional Christmas stories and sometimes exchange gifts to mark the Feast of Saint Nicholas.
 This is more common in northern France.

-On the eve of Saints Nicholas Day, children often put their shoes close to the chimney and sing songs to Saint Nicholas before going to sleep.
+On the eve of St. Nicholas Day, children often put their shoes close to the chimney and sing songs to Saint Nicholas before going to sleep.
 In the morning, children return to look at their shoes and find them filled with special sweet treats and gifts.